-Rosenior is well-placed to provide advice and guidance to the Rams' players from his own playing career, the vast majority of which was played in the Premier League and Championship, to help manage the extensive number and scheduling challenges presented across the campaign.
+Rosenior is well-placed to provide advice and guidance to the Rams' players from his own playing career, the vast majority of which was played in the Premier League and Championship.

 Rosenior joined Derby from Premier League side Brighton & Hove Albion, where he held the position of Assistant Coach for the Seagulls’ Under-23 side and is already accustomed to coaching and developing young prospects.

 He ended his 17-year playing career in the summer of 2018 to move into coaching, as well as impressing as a pundit for Sky Sports as part of their EFL coverage and on their talk show, The Debate.